By Michael d’Estries

 How to Choose the Best Trade School For You

 The first thing to decide when narrowing your choices of trade schools is the type of career path that interests you.
-Some of the hottest skilled trade jobs currently include wind turbine technician, electrician, medical sonographer and software developer.
+Some of the hottest skilled trade jobs currently include wind turbine technician, electrician, diagnostic medical sonographer and software developer.
 To make the process easier, SkillPointe offers a photo-based assessment quiz that can help match your personal interests to a number of in-demand trade jobs.